Frequently Asked Questions

-The Montessori environment for children between the ages of three and six is designed to work with the absorbent mind and the tendencies of the child at this state of development.
+The Montessori environment for children between the ages of two and six is designed to work with the absorbent mind and the tendencies of the child at this state of development.
 During this period, learning takes place without effort and Montessori education helps young children to become motivated, disciplined, and helps them develop a joy of education that prepares them for future training.

-The Montessori experience is a three-year cycle and it works best when children enter at age two or three so they can become consistent in their learning and absorb the skills, work habits, and values that Montessori provides.
+The Montessori experience is preferably a three-year cycle and it works best when children enter at age two or three so they can become consistent in their learning and absorb the skills, work habits, and values that Montessori provides.
 Because of the individualized pace of Montessori learning, children entering at age four or five might do quite well but could have missed out on some critical opportunities.
 Although the education starts young, Montessori training is not strictly limited to early childhood.

 Is Montessori appropriate for all children?